Financial Tribune

-Financial Tribune is a non-governmental newspaper in Iran opened in 2014.
-Its purpose is to cover a variety of political, economic, technology, and social stories.
-Though it covers a wide gamut of issues, the main focus of the newspaper is on commerce, in particular news/views related to promoting private enterprise in the economy.
+Financial Tribune is a non-governmental newspaper in Iran that was launched in 2014.
+It focuses primarily on economic and business news, along with coverage of various related fields.
+The publication ceased operations in 2023 but resumed its online edition in October 2025.

 Profile

 The Financial Tribune's editor-in-chief is Khosro Ghadiri, the paper's Senior editor is Amin Sabooni, formerly the editor-in-chief of Iran Daily newspaper.
 Pouya Jabal Ameli is the senior economic analyst of the newspaper.
+Mohammad Amin Mokarrami is its current editor.

 Financial Tribune's licence holder is "Donyay-e Eqtesad Media Group" and its owner is Alireza Bakhtiari who also runs the Donya-e-Eqtesad newspaper, Tejarat-e-Farda magazine and Eghtesad News website.

-As of 2014, the Financial Tribune's main headquarters are located in the central business district in Iran's capital Tehran.
+As of 2014, the Financial Tribune's main headquarters are in the central business district in Iran's capital Tehran.

 The newspaper covers a host of up-and-coming sectors in Iran's economy.
 In recent months its technology and new business experts have covered subjects from the first EU-Iran Forum hosted in London to new online startup businesses operating in the country.

-In April 2015, the newspaper became a 16-page newspaper with the edition of alternating pages between local and international automotive stories, science and technology developments, and environment-tourism articles.
+In April 2015, the newspaper became a 16-page newspaper with alternating pages between local and international automotive stories, science and technology developments, and environment-tourism articles.

+The creation of the new sections including automotive and technology in 2014, was in part due to senior editor Morteza Khazeni, who was employed by the publication.

 Being the first English-language paper in the country to do the variable format of sections.

-The Tribune has been actively covering news about Iran's reengagement with the global economy following the lifting of the sanctions in January 2016, including Iran's airplane deals, banking relations, bilateral trade, auto deals, and international cooperation in oil, gas and renewable energies.
+The Tribune has been actively covering news about Iran's re-engagement with the global economy following the lifting of the sanctions in January 2016, including Iran's airplane deals, banking relations, bilateral trade, auto deals, and international cooperation in oil, gas and renewable energies.

 In 2016, the paper was ranked 6th in Ministry of Culture's list of top Iranian business newspapers.
 From among six candidates the Financial Tribune was selected by judges as the top website in the 'Economic News' category in the ninth edition of Iran Web Awards in 2017.

 In 2017, Financial Tribune CEO Alireza Bakhtiari was awarded the Amin al-Zarb award in recognition of his journalistic endeavors in the private sector.

 On September 23, 2018, and following the worsening condition of country's economy, the newspaper announced that it will be published in 8 pages.
 As the results, art and culture, people, sports, environment and world economy pages were removed from the print version.